-For the three months ended March 31, 2015 the Company incurred a loss of \$458,152 or \$0.01 per share compared to a loss of \$313,788 or \$0.01 per share in 2014.
-The net loss was lower in 2014 due to the receipt of approximately \$434,000 of option revenue.
-The revenue was mainly from Aguia for the Sergipe Potash project.
-There was no option revenue received in 2015.
-The lack of option revenue in 2015 was partially offset by lower costs for: exploration, management fees, equity loss on investment in associated companies and a higher exchange gain.
+For the six months ended June 30, 2015 the Company incurred a loss of \$1,234,080 or \$0.04 per share compared to a loss of \$1,213,464 or \$0.04 per share in 2014.
+The losses were similar but there were several offsetting variances.
+In 2015 there were lower costs for: exploration, management fees, professional fees, equity loss on investment in associated companies, impairment loss on equity investments and a higher exchange gain.
+These favourable variances were offset by a write-down of approximately \$916,000 for exploration and evaluation assets.
 Exploration expenditures were lower in 2015 because the Company was conserving cash and spending less of its own funds conducting exploration compared to the prior year.
-Management fees were lower in 2015 due to the former President resigning his position which resulted in a reduction of \$36,000 in fees.
+Management fees were lower in 2015 due to the former President resigning his position which resulted in a reduction in fees and the Company terminated the payment of directors' fees to non-executive directors after March 31, 2015.
 The CEO took on the President's role but did not receive an increase in fees.
+Professional fees have been lower in 2015 due to lower legal fees for property agreements.
 In 2015 the associated companies have been less active and accordingly they incurred lower operating costs and lower losses than in 2014.
-As a result Lara recorded an equity loss in associated companies of approximately \$5,000 compared to a loss of approximately \$54,000 in 2014.
+As a result Lara recorded an equity loss in associated companies of approximately \$45,000 compared to a loss of approximately \$102,000 in 2014.
 The Company recorded a significant exchange gain in 2015 on the translation of the US\$300,000 loans receivable into Canadian dollars.
 There was no comparable gain in 2014.
+These favorable variances were completely offset by the write-off of the Condoroma property in the second quarter of 2015.
+There was no comparable write-down in 2014.